Here is a breakdown of major shareholders in Brinker International Inc. (NYSE: EAT)

-Brinker International Inc. (NYSE: EAT) is -21.81% lower on its value in year-to-date trading and has touched a low of $21.47 and a high of $55.53 in the current 52-week trading range.
+Brinker International Inc. (NYSE: EAT) is -33.01% lower on its value in year-to-date trading and has touched a low of $21.47 and a high of $54.40 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The EAT stock was last observed hovering at around $28.84 in the last trading session, with the day’s loss setting it -0.23% off its average median price target of $32.00 for the next 12 months.
-It is also 33.47% off the consensus price target high of $43.00 offered by 19 analysts, but current levels are -5.96% lower than the price target low of $27.00 for the same period.
+The EAT stock was last observed hovering at around $25.54 in the last trading session, with the day’s loss setting it -1.03% off its average median price target of $31.00 for the next 12 months.
+It is also 43.0% off the consensus price target high of $43.00 offered by 19 analysts, but current levels are 9.22% higher than the price target low of $27.00 for the same period.

 3 Tiny Stocks Primed to Explode